EasyPost/easy-ui/documentation/specs/TabNav.md

 ### Accessibility

-- Each `TabNav` must have a unique label.
+- Each `TabNav` should have a unique label.
 To add the label, add the `aria-label` prop to the `<TabNav>` tag.
 Omit the term 'navigation'- it is redundant since the role is already defined as 'navigation'.
 - To interact with `TabNav` using the keyboard, use the `tab` key.
 - Each `TabNav` must have a `TabNav.Item` which is the currently selected page.
 To specify which page is current, add the `isCurrentPage` prop to the respective `<TabNav.Item>`.
 Doing so will set `aria-current="page"` on that link.
 - `TabNav` uses a `nav` element under the hood with anchor links as discrete tab stops. `TabNav` does not use the W3C ARIA Tabs pattern.